 Nearly half of businesses have encountered a cybersecurity scare as a result of the rapid shift to remote working, new research suggests.

-A study of 1,000 businesses by IT security firm Barracuda Networks discovered that 46% had experienced at least one security incident since the start of the COVID-19 lockdown, with more than half (51%) recording an increase in
+A study of 1,000 businesses by IT security firm Barracuda Networks discovered that 46% had experienced at least one security incident since the start of the COVID-19 lockdown, with more than half (51%) recording an increase in the number of email phishing attacks.

 SEE: Coronavirus: Critical IT policies and tools every business needs (TechRepublic Premium)